Smatek1001/AI_DnD/_templates/Item.md

 (Any specific notes on how the item functions, its true power, potential consequences of use, or clues for its lore.)

 ### ROT-13 Encoded Secrets
 (Cynfgr lbhe EBG-13 rapbqrq frperg qvfgneqr jvgu.
-Guvf vf sbe zl rlr-bayl baq jvyy abg or qvfpybfrq va punge.)
+Guvf vf sbe zl rlr-bayl baq jvyy abg be qvfpybfrq va punge.)